Loretta Reynolds

 Loretta Eleanor "Lori" Reynolds is a retired lieutenant general in the United States Marine Corps.
-She is the third woman to earn that rank in the Marine Corps.
+She is the third woman to achieve that rank in the Marine Corps.

 Early life and education

 Reynolds attended the Seton High School in Baltimore, Maryland, an all-girls Catholic school.
 She was commissioned into the United States Marine Corps in May 1986 as a recent graduate of the United States Naval Academy.
 She is a native of Baltimore, Maryland and now resides in Kentucky.

 Military career

 1990s

 As a communications officer, Reynolds was initially assigned to Communications Company, Headquarters Battalion, 1st Marine Division, Camp Pendleton, California.
 She was later assigned to Marine Wing Communications Squadron 18, 1st Marine Aircraft Wing in Okinawa, Japan, where she was the Detachment Alpha Executive Officer and Commanding Officer.
 From September 1991 until June 1994, Reynolds was a Project Officer at the Marine Corps Systems Command.

 From July 1994 to May 1995, Reynolds attended the Command and Control Systems Course at Marine Corps University and went on to serve as a Candidate Platoon Commander for Charlie Company, Officer Candidate School in Quantico.
 In September 1995, Reynolds returned to Camp Pendleton to serve with the Ninth Communication Battalion, 1st Surveillance, Reconnaissance, and Intelligence Group.
 While there, she served as Assistant Operations Officer and Commanding Officer, Bravo Company.